 Edit fields:

-Category – drop-down list with values: Underwriting (default), Other topic
+Category – drop-down list with values: Claim (default), Portfolio, Other topic

+Portfolio – visible and mandatory only if Category = Portfolio or Claim; a drop-down list of provider’s Portfolio IDs

+Claim - visible and mandatory only if Category = Claim; a drop-down list of claim IDs in the chosen Portfolio (or “please choose a Portfolio” if not chosen).

 Subject – text, mandatory

 Contents – wysiwyg text, mandatory

-Attachments – drop area for drag&drop, a button to choose files to be attached
+Attachments – drop area for drag&drop, a button to choose files to be attached; optional

 An email is sent to a chosen mailbox depending on Category:

-for “Underwriting”

-info@claimpay.net for “Other topic”
+Category = „Claim”: email to underwriting@claimpay.net , comment in the relevant Claim record

+Category = „Portfolio”: email to underwriting@claimpay.net , comment in the relevant Portfolio record

+Category = “Other topic”: email to info@claimpay.net

 The email that is sent has a prefix in email’s subject: "[provider abbreviation] ”.
 That allows PMC system to automatically assign such email to a given provider.